Oussama-KIASSI/Data-science-best-practices/python.md

 2. **Handle Conflicting Names with Underscores**.
 3. **Keep One Statement per Line**.
 4. **Enclose Long Lines and Text**:
-    - Long lines exceeding 79 characters and 72 characters for text should be enclosed in parenthesis and split.
+    - Long lines exceeding 79 characters (and 72 for docstrings/comments) should be enclosed in parenthesis and split.
 5. **Use Blank Lines for Separation**:
     - Surround top-level functions and class definitions with two blank lines.
     - Surround method definitions inside classes by single blank lines.